zuri-training/Pro_Team_41_Chunk-File/README.md

 ### ChunkIT Key features

-> Landing page
+> Landing Page, FAQ/ContactUs Page, About Us page & Documentation page

-> FAQ/ContactUs Page
+Accessible to all users, authenticated and unauthenticated

-> Registration Page
+> Sign In and Sign Up page

-> Login Page
+To authenticate authorized users to access the chunking platform

-> About Us
+> Dashboard

-> Documentation Page
+#### Library Page

-> Dashboard:
+User can upload a file and chunk it according to their preference.
+The user's saved files are also listed in the library page.

-- Account settings Page
+#### Account settings Page

-- Library Page
+User can view their account details and change their authentication details

-## Features to consider for future versions
+### Features to consider for future versions

 - Allow user to view statistics of splittings done previously
 - Allow user to be able to sort split CSV and JSON files easily